AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibility-series.md

 ![Acrobat Accessibility series Image](../assets/Hero_Accessibility.png)

-In this six-part on-demand webinar series, go from the basics of Accessiblity to a deep-dive of tagging your PDF files.
+In this six-part on-demand webinar series, go from the basics of Accessibility to a deep-dive of tagging your PDF files.
 Each session includes practice files to follow along.

 <table style="table-layout:fixed">
 <tr>